 The FA can be classified into 4 types:

 - General formula is Cn H2n+1 COOH

-- The SFA contains only single bond, which have no double bonds.
+- The SFA contains only single bond, which has no double bonds.

-- SFA is found in both Plant and Animal Kingdom
+- SFA is found in both Plant and the Animal Kingdom

 - Ten carbon FA are mainly present in Milk fat